Virginia Creeper Trail Bike Rentals Adventure

 I was very excited to find out they serve tater tots, which are one of my favorite things to eat.
 I had my tots with a cheeseburger.

-The friendly staff at 7 Trails provides great service!
+The friendly staff at 7 Trails provides excellent service!

 We had a great time on our Bike Rental Creeper Trail ride.
-It is easy to see why it is on the Rail-Trail Hall of Fame.
-We will definitely be returning to the area so that I can ride all the way up and down the entire 34-mile trail.
+It is easy to see why it is in the Rail-Trail Hall of Fame.
+We will definitely return to the area so that I can ride the entire 34-mile trail from start to finish.

 While the VCT Bike Rental & Shuttle and dinner were provided to us, the opinions in this post are our own.